Looking to reduce Dark Circles or Under-Eye bags?

 What we can do at home

 Elevate your head - While sleep deprivation can play a part in producing those dark bags under your eyes, sometimes it’s how you sleep.
 Elevate your head with a few pillows to prevent fluid from pooling under your eyes which can make them look puffy and swollen.

 - Apply a cold compress - A cold compress can help reduce swelling and shrink dilated blood vessels.
 This can reduce the appearance of puffiness and help eliminate dark circles.
 Wrap a few ice cubes in a clean washcloth and apply it to your eyes.
 Let wrapped ice rest on eyes 5-10 minutes, remove, then repeat.

 Contrary to popular belief cucumbers don't reduce puffiness.
 But, if they're cool they'll feel refreshing.

-Peptides: the building blocks of collagen, help keep your skin firm and smooth.
-As you age, the rate of collagen your skin produces slows down, so using eye creams/gels with peptides help stimulate their growth.
+- Peptides: the building blocks of collagen, help keep your skin firm and smooth.
+As you age, the rate of collagen your skin produces slows down, so using eye creams/gels with peptides helps to support collagen levels.